I received this product for free from Smiley360 in exchange for my honest review.

 Using permanent markers, dishwasher-safe labels and stickers, or anything else you can think of, let your child personalize their bottle anyway they want.
 Be sure to remind them that this special bottle is for use on sick days only.

 Keep the bottle filled throughout the day with drinks your child really likes to ensure he will drink plenty of liquids.
 Our favorites include soothing herbal teas, hot chocolate and flavored water.

 Going along with the idea that the more fluids the better, another idea for making a sick day more fun is to make up some frozen juice popsicles together.
 Not only is this fun, but it is also a great way to get more fluids into your child.

 After all, those fluids not only flush out germs and keep the body from dehydrating, but liquids also decrease the thickness of secretions and help reduce lethargy.

 4. Extra TV Time is Okay!

-Nothing beats snuggling with your child and reading stories together.
+Our final idea on making a sick day more fun is stories.
+Nothing beats snuggling with your child and reading stories together, however when your child is sick, you may need to forgo the snuggling part.
+But that doesn’t mean you can’t still enjoy story time.
 Perhaps there is a long storybook they have always wanted you to read to them on a school night?
 Now’s the perfect time!